harikrishnan-kp/Learn-C/C build process.md

 ```console
  $ nano filename.c
 ```
-write a simple hello world printing program and save it.
+write a simple hello world printing program in it and save it.
 * Step 2: build the file using GCC tool chain

 use the following command in the terminal for building our source file.